-Christina: I already did my bachelor in Frankfurt, majoring in economics.
-I was satisfied with the university so it was an obvious choice to stay here since the MIEEP program basically united everything that interests me about economics.
+Christina: I already did my bachelor's in Frankfurt, majoring in economics.
+I was satisfied with the university, so it was an obvious choice to stay here since the MIEEP program basically united everything that interests me about economics.
 I am not too keen about finance courses and I felt MIEEP is a full-fletched economics program that gives me a lot of freedom in choosing the courses I really like.

-Bernhard: Well the main benefit is that education is basically free.
-And so the students have less pressure to complete their studies in a very short time.
+Bernhard: The main benefit is that education is basically free.
+And so, the students have less pressure to complete their studies in a very short time.
 In the US if it’s a 4-year program, everybody graduates within 4 years as otherwise, your bank account is empty.
 Here, since it doesn’t cost that much, people tend to take their time a bit more.
 It’s totally fine in terms of discovering your personal preferences doing whatever internships or additional classes and study abroad opportunities you are interested in.
 In general, you have a bit less stress on your hands.

-Bernhard: I think you need to be good at managing, kind of like time management and project management.
+Bernhard: I think you need to be good at time management and project management.
 You’re given a lot of flexibility: whether to go to class, when to study for your exams and so forth, and to budget yourself in a way that works for you.
 You also want to make time for everything else in life too and I think time management is probably a very useful skill.
 In general, it is important having a very systematic approach of going about your lectures, the papers you read, the assignments and the problem sets.
 Also, the team working aspect is important because often you work in a team on your problem sets or seminars and you need to be able to work together well.

 Darius: I think the most important skill is structuring or getting to know a topic, understanding it and structuring it for your master thesis or in your seminar paper.
 Then also the ability to present results was something that is really helpful to me.
 In my daily work now I use it, as well.

 Ida: In any case, you should not underestimate the math skills.
 They are important, especially in the first semester.
 But there is nothing you cannot learn.
-What’s also very important and I noticed during my exchange semester that we are well prepared for critical thinking.
+It is also very important and I noticed this during my exchange semester that we are well prepared for critical thinking.
 In general, thinking for yourself, being independent, working in a structured and organized way and finding the point to say: It’s good, I’ll leave it at this.
 Don’t overthink everything.